Students from all over the world

 We strive to help everyone, regardless of their level of Russian proficiency!

-– Every student is important at our school.
-We create a space where:
+– Every single student is important at our school.
+We consciously create a supportive and encouraging space where:

-– you can study comfortably regardless of your level — from A0 to C1;
+– You can study comfortably and effectively, regardless of your starting point — we provide expert guidance from the very first steps of A0 to the advanced mastery of C1;

 Course variety